biggis-project/biggis-docs/docs/data_sources/atmosphere/lubw/index.md

 The data is public and can be downloaded from the official web-page: https://www.lubw.baden-wuerttemberg.de/luft/messwerte-immissionswerte#karte

-!!! note ""
-    **Figure 1:** Webpage LUBW with distribution of air measurement stations.
+!!! info "Figure 1: Webpage LUBW with distribution of air measurement stations."
     ![Distribution of air measurement stations](LUBW_Measurement.png)

 ## LUBW REST API